VICTOR-OMEGA/dumb-code-smart/challenge_03_iot_cluster_balancer/solution.md

 Single very large load among small loads → answer must at least be that large element.

-Empty input: handle gracefully (no output or define behavior).
+Empty input: no output or define behavior00).

-Large n and large values: algorithm remains within time for constraints; use fast I/O (read entire stdin and parse tokens) in Python to avoid TLE on heavy input.